mahedi195/Diabetes-prediction/README.md

-# Diabetes Prediction App
+# Diabetes Prediction App ...

-This is a machine learning application built to predict whether a person is likely to develop diabetes based on various health factors such as age, BMI, blood pressure, and more.
-The model is trained using **XGBoost** and is deployed with a **Streamlit** interface.
+This is a machine learning application built to predict whether a person is likely to develop diabetes based on various health factors such as age, BMI, blood pressure, and more. deployed with a **Streamlit** interface.

 ## Features
 - **Diabetes Prediction:** Based on user input (such as BMI, age, blood pressure, etc.), the app predicts if a person is likely to have diabetes or not.